Books, Food & Drink, France (Outside of Paris), Paris, Travel

 “Chez Manon” by Manon Lagrève

 I love following Manon on Instagram, her cooking reels are so addictive!
 This cookbook is beautifully photographed and full of classic French recipes in an easy to prepare style.
 The book is set up like a classic French menu, so you can mix and match depending on the season.
+I’ve made several of the recipes so far and I love her recipe for gougères, a classic French cheesy bite served with the aperitif.
+Her recipe is simple and easy but delicious.

 “From Here, You Can’t See Paris” by Michael Sanders